j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

 PlayerOMove
     Player O's turn to mark an empty square.

-PlayerXWin
+PlayerXWin[VictorySets]
     Player X has won the game.
+The victory sets that contributed to the win are provided as the enum value.

-PlayerOWin
+PlayerOWin[VictorySets]
     Player O has won the game.
+The victory sets that contributed to the win are provided as the enum value.

 CatsGame
     The game has ended in a draw where there are no winners.